 We hope that our advice has proved invaluable.

-If you have any questions about this blog, or want to find out more about our cane and rattan furniture, do not hesitate to get in touch!
-Give us a call on 01603 488082 or email email@example.com.
+If you have any questions about this blog, or want to find out more about our cane and rattan furniture, give us a call on 01603 488082 or email firstname.lastname@example.org.

 As modern technology leads the way for a progressive, flexible work environment, more and more people are now choosing to work from home.
 With 24/7 contact with clients and colleagues, but with the bonus of lie-ins and an optional pyjamas dress code, you can definitely see the appeal!

 Your home office is now a hub of activity.
-But not matter how long you spend there—be it a couple of hours to a full working week—it’s important that it remains a comfortable, efficient space to conduct your business.
+But not matter how long you spend there—be it a couple of hours to a full working week—it’s important that it remains an efficient space to conduct business.

 Here are Dovetail’s top five tips to achieve the perfect home office layout.